sandipsubba/ActiveDirectoryLabProject/README.md

 <h2></h2>
 <b>Infrastructure and Network Connectivity Validation</b>

 Directly following the execution of the bulk script, the Windows 11 client machine was booted and accessed via the local user account to perform a pre-join audit.
 Using the Command Prompt, an `ipconfig` analysis verified proper IP network addressing within the isolated lab environment.
-The Following connectivity tests were performed using the ping utility: an internal ping successfully validated DNS resolution and low-latency traversal to the Active Directory Domain Controller (mydomain.org), while an outbound request was executed through an external network (google.com), confirming functional NAT routing and gateway access.
+The following connectivity tests were performed using the ping utility: an internal ping successfully validated DNS resolution and low-latency traversal to the Active Directory Domain Controller (mydomain.org), while an outbound request was executed to an external network (google.com), confirming functional NAT routing and gateway access.

 <img width="1024" height="768" alt="realping" src="https://github.com/user-attachments/assets/0fcf728c-16f4-4712-9254-5a3ed35771fc" />